LightSun/android-databinding/README.md

   and then you can enjoy the android-databinding framework.
   <img src="/3.png" alt="use demo " width="1027px" height="768px"/>

-## TODO
-   * optimize the plugin to use easier.

-## issue
-   * if you have a good suggestion  about this, please tell me.
-Thanks!
-   * This is just a beginning, may have bugs ,  so if you have any question , please tell me . i will do my best to resolve it.
-Thanks !

-## About me
-   * heaven7
-   * email: donshine723@gmail.com or 978136772@qq.com

-## hope
-i like technology. especially the open-source technology.And previous i didn't contribute to it caused by i am a little lazy, but now i really want to do some for the open-source.
-So i hope to share and communicate with the all of you.

 ## how to use ?

  gradle config: